Projects

 Chronic Wasting Disease (CWD) is a highly contagious neurological disease that affects deer, elk, reindeer, sika deer, and moose.
 CWD is progressive with symptoms that range from asymptomatic to listlessness, ear droop, altered gait, excessive salivation, teeth grinding, a wasting body composition, and ultimately death.
 It is thought to be transmitted through body fluids and contaminated soil, food, and water.

 First detected in captive deer facilities in the late 1960’s, CWD spread to free ranging, wild herds by 1981.
-As of April 2022, CWD has been identified in 29 U.S. states, 4 Canadian provinces, Norway, Sweden, Finland, and South Korea.
+As of August 2024, CWD has been identified in 35 U.S. states and 4 Canadian provinces.

 CWD SYMPTOMS